How to make a request for information

 University of Surrey

-On receipt of your request for a review, arrangements will be made for a review by a panel of members of the University Council and you will be notified of the review panel’s decision in writing.
+On receipt of your request for a review, arrangements will be made for an internal review and you will be notified of the decision in writing.

 If you are still not satisfied with our reply then you should write to: